 Which Factors Affect My Search Engine Rankings the Most?

-As you work to improve your website’s SEO, search engine ranking, and score, you wonder which factors affect you the most.
+As you work to improve your website’s SEO rankings and score, you might wonder which factors affect you the most.
 Is there one area you should focus on above the others?
 Or is there any one factor that can influence your SEO more than anything else?

 Although there is no single “magic bullet” that can get you ranking #1 for your targeted keywords overnight, on this page we hope to educate you about the biggest factors that affect your ranking — and your website score.
-If you focus on these factors, you’ll stand a better chance at improving your site SEO and getting a better score the next time you use our grader tool.
+If you focus on these factors, you’ll stand a better chance at improving your site SEO.

 Above almost everything else, search engines need to rely on the content of websites to rank them.
 Without content, Google wouldn’t be able to look for the keywords users searched for, check for relevant content to display when someone wants to read the news or look for the metrics (like bounce rate and time on page) that it uses to determine the quality of a site.